Tuesday, April 30, 2024

 Daniels Fourth Beast from the Sea

 The interpretation of Daniel 7 can be a bit perplexing.
 I thought I would attempt a quick and hopefully simple breakdown of Daniels four beasts that rise from the sea.
-It will aid in the interpretation of the beast kingdom in Revelation 13 and 17 and perhaps offer some clarity concerning the rise of this kingdom in the latter days.
+It will aid in the interpretation of the beast kingdom in Revelation 13, and 17, and perhaps offer some clarity concerning the rise of this kingdom in the latter days

 The writing below is based upon scripture as the Bible is interconnecting: scripture defines scripture.
 Daniels night vision interconnects with Nebuchadnezzar's dream in Daniel 2.
 Nebuchadnezzar was intensely occupied with the future of the mighty kingdom he had built.
 The Bible doesn't require outside sources to interpret scripture but, we often find that historical events fill in the gaps.
-When outside sources such as agenda riddled commentaries are added, scripture becomes twisted or confusing.
-For example: the beast like a leopard symbolizes a kingdom, it is not the secret leopard garments worn by Adam and Eve that Noah gave to Nimrod.
-And no, Daniel didn't see the Roman Catholic church rise from the sea as the lion or as the fourth beast. ðŸ™„

-Daniel 7:23,24 The fourth beast will be a fourth kingdom on the earth, which will be different from all the other kingdoms and will devour the whole earth and tread it down and crush it.
+Daniel 7:23,24 The fourth beast will be a fourth kingdom on the earth, which will be different from all the other (beast) kingdoms and will devour the whole earth and tread it down and crush it.
 Out of this kingdom ten kings will arise; and another will arise after them and he will be different from the previous ones and will subdue three kings.